A challenge with an extraordinary impact

 We are most interested in individuals who are resilient, flexible, able to overcome unexpected challenges, and willing to learn.
 We require a bachelor’s degree from all of our English teachers.

-In addition to providing a monthly stipend, SHH covers housing in shared staff apartment, furniture, utilities, high speed internet, classroom materials, health insurance, transportation, and Honduran visa or residency card.
+In addition to providing a monthly stipend, we cover housing in shared staff apartment, furniture, utilities, high speed internet, classroom materials, health insurance, transportation, and Honduran visa or residency card.

-Expenses not covered by SHH include: airfare to/from Honduras, groceries, meals.
+Expenses not covered by us include: airfare to/from Honduras, groceries, meals.

 Living in El Progreso, Honduras

 Our volunteer teachers live together in a staff house located in the city center of El Progreso.

 The house is within walking distance to markets, thrift stores, gyms, clinics, parks, churches, restaurants, fruit stands, bakeries, pools, smoothie bars, and cafes.
 Running water, fully furnished kitchen, electricity, WiFi, hammocks, a patio, and a washing machine are available at the house.
 The organization provides transportation to and from school in our buses.

 El Progreso, just 20 minutes away from the Ramon Villeda Morales airport in San Pedro Sula, is the 4th largest city in Honduras with more than 200,000 residents.
 It is most known for its tropical weather, friendly residents, banana plantations, and working class environment.
 It is one of the most affordable cities in the world to live in.
 Downtown El Progreso, centering around the main cathedral square, is small enough to give it a small town vibe.

 Weekends in Honduras